DeclarativeHub/Bond/README.md

 * `ObservableArray` is reimplemented.
 Mapping and filtering it is not supported any more.
 * `ObservableArray` is now immutable.
 Use `MutableObservableArray` instead.
 * Table view and collection view binding closure now has the data source as first argument and the index path as second argument.
-* KVO can now be established using thr method `valueFor(keyPath:)` on any NSObject subclass.
+* KVO can now be established using the method `dynamic(keyPath:ofType:)` on any NSObject subclass.
 * `Queue` is removed.
 Use `DispatchQueue` instead.